krazydanny/laravel-repository/README.md

 class UserRepositoryObserver {

-	# triggered when model or query results are found in cache
-    public function cacheHit ( $mixed ) {
+    // triggered when model or query results are found in cache public function cacheHit ( $mixed ) {

     	// for example:
     	if ( $mixed instanceof User ) {

-    		// we can do something when a specific model was found in cache }
+    		// something when a specific model was found in cache }
     	else if ( $mixed instanceof Collection ) {

-    		// we can do something when retrieving find() query results }
+    		// something when find() query results were found }
     	else if ( \is_int($mixed) ) {

-    		// we can do something when retrieving count() query results }
+    		// something when count() query result was found }
     }